 Cost: Free unless you purchase something.

-The Granville Island shopping district is one of North America’s most successful urban redevelopment projects and is copied extensively by other cities.
+Experience: The Granville Island shopping district is one of North America’s most successful urban redevelopment projects and is copied extensively by other cities.
 A derelict industrial park was transformed into a thriving market and entertainment destination frequented by locals and tourists alike.
+It’s a fantastic place to visit and an great option on a Vancouver Airport layover.

 You can spend as much or as little time as you have available as the variety of shops, activities and dining possibilities are seemingly endless.